sheltermanager/asm3/doc/manual/searching.rst

 There are a number of special keyword terms you can use:

 * onshelter (or os) – all on shelter animals
+* longterm - all animals who have been on shelter longer than 6 months
 * notforadoption – all animals flagged not for adoption
 * notmicrochipped - all animals who are not microchipped
 * hold – all animals currently being held in case of reclaim